Payments can be sent worldwide

 Strike is available for iOS and Android users.

-1. If you are new to Strike, you may select the “Get Started” button.
+1. If you are new to Strike, you may select the “Sign up” button.
 From there you will be required to type in your name, email, phone number, and username.
-If your account is already set up, you will be required to type in the phone number associated with your account.
+If your account is already set up, select the “Log in” button, and you will be required to type in the email associated with your account.

 2. You will then be redirected to the main menu to view the funds in your account.
-Strike may require further personal information before you are able to connect a bank account.
-For most accounts with the minimum KYC and AML requirements, users will be allowed to deposit $100 per week.
+Strike will require further personal information before you are able to connect a bank account and use most of the features Strike offers.

 3. Once your external bank account is attached, you should now be able to deposit funds.
-If for whatever reason Strike does not provide the option for depositing funds even after attaching an external bank account, you may email their support at firstname.lastname@example.org from within the app.
+If for whatever reason Strike does not provide the option for depositing funds even after attaching an external bank account, you can message the support team from within the app or email them at firstname.lastname@example.org

-4. Once funds are deposited into your Strike account and you wish to exchange those funds for bitcoin, you may now create an invoice from a third party Lightning wallet like Blue Wallet, Wallet of Satoshi, or Muun Wallet.
+4. Once funds are deposited into your Strike account and you wish to exchange those funds for bitcoin, you can either buy bitcoin on the app or create an invoice from a third party Lightning wallet like Wallet of Satoshi, Phoenix Wallet, or Muun Wallet.
 Copy the Lightning invoice, select the Send option in Strike, and then paste the invoice within Strike.

 The Strike app is not a conventional exchange but it allows for users to receive their lightning funds within minutes.
 No need to worry about leaving funds on a custodial exchange.